SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 Controlled Vocabulary Terms (CVTs) allow projects to **standardize repeated concepts**, promote **consistency**, and improve **search, filtering, reporting, and data exchange**.
 They play a central role in annotation and metadata throughout TaxonWorks.

-### Where CVTs are used in TaxonWorks

----

 Nearly every object in TaxonWorks can be annotated and/or extended to varying degrees.
 That being the case, the following are just a few brief indications of where various types of CVTs might apply:

 * Specimens / Collection Objects (e.g., biocuration classes like "female", "larva")
 * Images and Depictions (e.g., predicates such as “view angle”)
-* Identifications (e.g., confidence values like "community ID")
+* Identifications (e.g., confidence values like "community ID" or "low confidence")
-* Citations and content  (e.g., topics describing what a publication is about, like "Phylogenetics" or "Project alpha")
+* Citations and content  (e.g., topics describing what a publication is about, like "larval morphology" or "Project alpha")
 * Import and export (matching CVTs to import/export columns)

 ### Types of Controlled Vocabulary Terms